Interview by Olya Karlovich

 Most of the challenges we went through were related to the implementation of the idea.
 The abstract nature of the medium makes it nearly impossible to share a specific question, story or point by each track when there are no lyrics or any other sort of direct references.
-But it could be viewed as a positive point which lets the audience involve their own experiences and memories.
+But it could be viewed as a positive point that lets the audience involve their experiences and memories.
 As a result, we decided to be completely enlightened about the points or questions of every single track but not share all the details with the audience.
-We thought having a notion of the whole concept and using their own imagination and worldview could lead to a better understanding of the topics and, as a consequence, to a more detailed and personal world-building.
+We thought having a notion of the whole concept and using their own imagination, and worldview could lead to a better understanding of the topics and, consequently, to a more detailed and personal world-building.
 It’s like reading a book and visualising particular details, but way more abstract.

 Ima ایما also seems to be reflecting on the connection between heritage and futurism in music.
 How do you personally see the interaction between musical traditions and modern technologies in terms of music evolution in general and the Iranian scene in particular?